Paulina Urrutia and Augusto Góngora face the eclipse of the mind in The Eternal memory / Photo courtesy of Sundance Institute

 Priya Kansara treats wedding jitters with kick-ass action in Polite Society / Photo by Parisa Taghizadeh, courtesy of Sundance Institute

 Then again, those flights of fancy get a pass in most movies.
-At best, Manor and her lead actors make a warm, silly love letter to sisterly love. * Update: "Polite Society" is available to stream at Peacock.
-Rent or buy at all major digital platforms.
+At best, Manor and her lead actors make a warm, silly love letter to sisterhood.
+Low budget movies don't get more fun than this.

 It would be reductive to call David Zonana’s film a Mexican Full Metal Jacket (Stanley Kubrick, 1987), but military alienation flourishes wherever men take guns.
 Heroic follows tender 18-year-old Luis (Esteban Caicedo) as he enters a prestigious military school.
 There is no zealousness in him to serve his country, just pure need: a salary, medical insurance for his diabetic mother, and the prospect of a career are enticing enough.
 Soon, he finds it is a mephistophelian bargain.
-Sergeant Eugenio Sierra (Fernando Cuatle) takes him under his wing leading him down the path of corruption.
+Sergeant Eugenio Sierra (Fernando Cuatle) takes him under his wing, leading him down the path of corruption.

 Birds of prey flock together: Caicedo gets a brutal education in Heroic / Photo courtesy of Sundance Institute